 Some fuel suppliers blend unleaded gasoline with oxygenates such as 10% ethanol, MTBE, and ETBE.
 Oxygenates are required in some areas of the country during the winter months to reduce carbon monoxide emissions.
-Fuels blended with these oxygenates may be used in your vehicle.
+5 Fuels blended with these oxygenates may be used in your vehicle.

-DO NOT use gasolines containing Methanol.
+DO NOT use gasoline containing Methanol or E85 Ethanol.
 Use of these blends may result in starting and driveability problems and may damage critical fuel system components.

-Problems that result from using methanol/gasoline blends are not the responsibility of the manufacturer.
+Problems that result from using methanol/gasoline or E85 Ethanol blends are not the responsibility of the manufacturer.
 While MTBE is an oxygenate made from Methanol, it does not have the negative effects of Methanol.